hestiacp/hestiacp/ISSUE_TEMPLATE.md

 You can find this information in $HESTIA/conf/hestia.conf by running the following command:
 `grep VERSION $HESTIA/conf/hestia.conf`

-Please enter your response here (e.g. 1.00.0-190618)
+Please enter your response here (e.g. 1.0.1)

 ### Which branch are you using?
-Please enter your response here (e.g master, develop, etc.)
+Please enter your response here (e.g release, master, etc.)

+### When did this issue occur?
+After a clean installation, or after an upgrade?
+Please enter your response here (e.g the feature stopped working after upgrading to the latest release)

+**Note:** If you have upgraded from an older release on an existing server, please let us know which version was previously installed if at all possible.

 ### Which of the following web server configurations are you using?
 - Apache + Nginx (default)